-McGee is a two-time Emmy-award winning filmmaker and Founder and Executive Producer of MAKERS.
-She is also the Founder of McGee Media, a documentary film company dedicated to producing content that inspires a more fair and equitable world.
-Executive Producer credits include: MAKERS: Once & For All (AOL/Amazon); Emmy Award-nominated, Black America Since MLK: And Still I Rise (PBS); Finding Your Roots with Henry Louis Gates, Jr. (PBS); Emmy Award-nominated 6-part MAKERS series on women in space, Hollywood, politics, war, comedy, and business (AOL/PBS); Emmy Award-nominated documentary, Gloria: In Her Own Words (HBO); Emmy and Peabody Award-winning, The African Americans: Many Rivers to Cross (PBS); Emmy Award-winning, Teddy: In His Own Words (HBO); Oprah’s Roots (PBS); and Emmy-nominated, In Memoriam; 9/11/01 (HBO).
-In 2014, McGee was presented with the New York Women in Communications’ Matrix Award and the Planned Parenthood Visionary award for her work preserving women’s stories.
+Dyllan McGee is a two-time Emmy-award winning filmmaker and Founder and Executive Producer of MAKERS.
+She is also the founder of McGee Media, a documentary film company dedicated to producing content that inspires a more fair and equitable world.
+Executive producer credits include: duPont-Columbia Award-winning, Reconstruction: America After The Civil War; MAKERS: Once & For All (AOL/Amazon); Emmy Award-nominated Black America Since MLK: And Still I Rise (PBS); Finding Your Roots with Henry Louis Gates, Jr. (PBS); Emmy Award-nominated 6-part MAKERS series on women in space, Hollywood, politics, war, comedy and business (AOL/PBS); Emmy Award-nominated documentary Gloria: In Her Own Words (HBO); Emmy and Peabody Award-winning The African Americans: Many Rivers to Cross (PBS); Emmy Award-winning Teddy: In His Own Words (HBO); Oprah’s Roots (PBS); and Emmy-nominated, In Memoriam; 9/11/01 (HBO).
+In 2014, Dyllan was presented with the New York Women in Communications’s Matrix Award and the Planned Parenthood Visionary award for her work preserving women’s stories.
 She served on the boards of The Gordon Parks Foundation and The Taft School.
-She lives in Waccabuc, NY, with her husband and two feminist sons.
+She lives in Waccabuc, N.Y., with her husband and two feminist sons.